Cindywoo11/Twiiotest/README.md

 # Twiliotest

-My DevOps project journey!
-With the initial many ideas of Github pages of creating CV to lifestyle to Docker to so and so and so.
-I have finally landed myself on Twiilio cos it's so fun to explore!
-I would have hope to have stumble upon this way earlier so I can have more time to experiment it!
-And here we go some contributors guide to Twilio!
+My DevOps project journey!!
+With the initial ideas of Github pages to creating CVs to lifestyle blogs to Docker Containers to so and so on..
+I have finally landed myself on Twilio cos it's so fun to explore!
+I would have hope to stumble upon this way earlier so I can have more time to experiment it!
+And here we go to some contributing guides to Twilio!!

 <h1 align="center">Whatsapp Push Notify Action 🚀</h1>
 <p>